chrislemke/ChatFred/README.md

 - **Show notifications**: Shows all notifications provided by the workflow.
 For this, to work System notifications must be activated for Alfred.
 Default: `on`.
 - **Show ChatGPT is thinking message**: Shows the message: "💭 Stay tuned...
 ChatGPT is thinking" while OpenAI is processing your request.
 Default: `on`.
 - **Loading indicator text**: The text that is shown while ChatGPT is thinking.
 Default: `💭 Stay tuned...
 ChatGPT is thinking`.
 - **Stream reply**: If checked, partial message deltas will be sent, like in ChatGPT.
 Reply will be shown in a stand-alone window implemented using [Flet](https://flet.dev).
 Close it by pressing Esc.
+Default: `off`.

 ## Troubleshooting ⛑️
 ### General 🙀